 Notes on the Geography of Nigeria: Lagos

 See Richard Mellanby,The Birth of Nigeria's University, p.
 35 and John Godwin and Gillian Hopwood, Sandbank City, p.
-6. The often-quoted lines from Burton appeared in his anonymously published Wanderings in West Africa from Liverpool to Fernando Po, attributed on the title page only to "a F.R.G.S."
-Those were the days!
+6. The often-quoted lines from Burton appear in his anonymously published Wanderings in West Africa from Liverpool to Fernando Po, attributed on the title page only to "a F.R.G.S."

 The Marina is no fun today, though the light traffic this morning is a rare blessing.
 The island's highrises are lined up here: the highest is the Union Bank of Nigeria, formerly Barclays.
 The other side of the island is a different world, an infernally congested informal market.

-Streetside view of Marina on a day with remarkably light traffic; somebody had died, and the markets had closed.
+Streetside view of Marina on a day after somebody had died, leaving the markets closed and traffic light.
 UBA, the United Bank for Africa, is in the building that once was Barclay's: the British royal arms used to occupy the framed rectangle in the pediment.
-Most of the other buildings are newish, but pretend that you see palms (originally, Eucalyptus) off to the right, on the space now backed up by the elevated freeway.
+Pretend that you see palms (earlier, Eucalyptus) off to the right, on the space now backed up by the elevated freeway.
 The late Kaye Whiteman, a journalist with long experience of West Africa, writes, "When I first saw it in 1964 it [Marina] was still a pleasing street....
 It faced directly on to the lagoon, looking over to the port in Apapa....
 Yet the landfill that occurred in the lagoon alongside the Marina in order to build the overhead motorways from the late 1960s onwards destroyed the street's purpose....
 The Marina ceased many years ago to be a promenade."

 See Kaye Whiteman, Lagos: A Cultural History, pp. 228-9.